Frequently Asked Questions

 - When should I begin the application process?

 - When will I know if I've been accepted?

 - Why is it important that I visit Stevenson?

-There are three options for you to apply to Stevenson:
+There are two steps for you to apply to Stevenson:

-1. Fill out our online inquiry form (Upper Division Request Form, Lower and Middle Division Request Form), so that we can correspond with you, send you a brochure, and provide useful information about Stevenson School.
+1. Fill out our online inquiry form, so that we can correspond with you, send you a brochure, and provide useful information about Stevenson School.

 Because Stevenson doesn't offer English as a Second Language, all international students must be able to demonstrate proficiency in English.
 Therefore, if you're applying for grade 9 or 10, you must submit the SSAT; if you're applying for grade 11 or 12, you must submit the PSAT or the SAT.
 All international students MUST submit official TOEFL scores in addition to SSAT, PSAT or SAT scores.